sidj3012/chatapp/README.md

 ## Installation

-Follow these steps to set up the Nexus Chat Application locally:
+Follow these steps to set up the e-Hato Chat Application locally:

 1. Clone the repository